Random orthonormal polynomials: local universality and expected number of real roots: Introduction

 \end{theorem} More generally, Kac also obtained a formula for $\E N_n$, as follows

-where $p(t,x,y)$ is the probability joint density for $f(t)=x$ and $f'(t)=y$.
-In the Gaussian case it is easy to evaluate this density explicitly, which was used by Kac to derive his famous formula.
+where $p(t,x,y)$ is the joint probability density for $f(t)=x$ and $f'(t)=y$ (when the $\xi_i$ are not smooth, this is replaced by the joint distribution measure).
+In the Gaussian case, it is easy to evaluate this density explicitly, which was used by Kac to derive his famous formula.

 It is however very hard to evaluate Kac's formula for other distributions and new ideas were required to extend this result to non-smooth distributions.
-A new approach was developed by Erdos--Offord \cite{EO} to handle discrete distributions (such as the Rademacher distribution where $\xi_j=\pm 1$ with probability $1/2$ each).
+A new approach was developed by Erd\'os--Offord \cite{EO} to handle discrete distributions (such as the Rademacher distribution where $\xi_j=\pm 1$ with probability $1/2$ each).
 This method was later refined by Ibragimov--Maslova \cite{Ibragimov1971expected1} to prove

-\begin{theorem} [Ibragimov--Maslova, 1971] Consider the Kac polynomial $f(x) =\xi_0 + ...+ \xi_n x^n$.
+\begin{theorem} [Ibragimov--Maslova, 1971] Consider the Kac polynomial $F_n(x) =\xi_0 +\dots+ \xi_n x^n$.
 Assume that $\xi_j$ are iid with zero mean and belong to the domain of attraction of the normal law.
 Then

 \end{theorem} We note that the estimate $o(\log n)$ for the error term is not sharp and has been improved to $O(1)$ in \cite{NNV}, even to $C + o(1)$ for some classical distributions \cite{DHV}.\footnote{The constant $C$ may depend on the distribution $\xi$ of the coefficients $\xi_j$.}